← Back to practice catalog

 "Why was I denied?" — Support and regulators need an answer

-What it looks like — User is angry; journalist calls; ombudsman request.
-Your audit log says eligible: false with no branch detail.
-Engineers grep rule engine versions manually.
+What users saw — User is angry.
+Journalist calls.
+Audit log says eligible: false with no branch detail.

 Spike diagram: where the funnel actually breaks